angusy29/fictional-succotash/README.md

 Stamina will replenish when player is out of combat at a fairly quick pace.

 ## Screenshots

+There are currently two different scenes, River Succotash and Western Highlands.
+Player can travel between the two scenes using the cave entrance.

 <p align="center">
   <img src="Screenshots/river.png" width="480"/>